 Being so popular has other advantages as well.
 Magazines, books and forums cover VW campers around the world.
 A large selection of companies such as Go Westy or Just Kampers have just about anything you need to enjoy and keep your van alive.

-How about a VW camper hire?
-Surprisingly, quite a lot of small companies will let you hire any kind of VW camper around the world...
+Have you ever thought of renting or hiring a VW camper?
+Surprisingly, quite a lot of small companies will let you hire any kind of VW camper around the world and enjoy the nostalgic feeling of freedom and adventure...

-Wim from Belgium has also a lot to say about these buses.
+Wim from Belgium has also a lot to say about these buses so do check out his website.

-Five generations have been produced so far, so let's take a look at them...
+Five generations of the VW Kombi have been produced so far, so let's take a look at them...

-replaced the Split in 1967.
+This model replaced the Split in 1967.
 A more modern approach in design with a one piece windscreen which is a common sight even today.
-Compared to the Split the van is comfortable to drive, handling is improved and the brakes finally work like brakes should do!
+Compared to the Split, the van is comfortable to drive, handling is improved and the brakes finally work like brakes should.
 Air-cooled engine is still in the back, but has increased in power and size through time.

 Westfalia pop top roofs were installed, allowing standing height and additional two beds on the top so four people could sleep comfortably.
 Now, how cool can that be?
 Just stop wherever you want, pop the roof up, cook up a meal and enjoy the scenery!

-The van is still produced in Brazil and is available with modern water-cooled Volkswagen engines from 2005.
+The van was produced in Brazil until 2013, and is available with modern water-cooled Volkswagen engines from 2005.
 The Brazilian version is used by the British Danbury Motor Caravans for brand new and original VW camper vans.

 The T3 introduced in 1979 was the third generation of the VW Transporter, known as the T25 in the UK and the Vanagon in the U.S. and Canada.
 The box shaped van grew in width and length and made a perfect base for VW campers.
 The camper van version in Europe was named the Joker and the California by the end of production.
 The back of the van still houses an air-cooled engine.